luispabon/sway-ubuntu/README.md

 # Note: `meson` and `ninja`

 Make sure you uninstall `meson` and `ninja` if you've already installed them via Ubuntu's package manager.
-We need newer versions than what's available in 20.10 and we'll be installing the latest versions using `pip` instead.
+Sway and wlroots routinely require the very latest versions of both, so we'll be installing the latest versions using `python3-pip` instead.

 # Dependencies